In order for us to process your transaction and send money to your beneficiary, we need to receive your payment first.

-Local bank transfer and SEPA transfer are free (moreover some banks can charge you to process a bank transfer).
+We advise you to check with your bank whether you will be charged to send funds to our account.
 We advise you to process your bank transfer using your online banking platform.

 You will receive an email once we have received your money.